Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 typed from the ``build`` folder.

-The EKF code will look open a WebSocket server trying to connect to a data source, and that will be the Udacity [simulator](https://github.com/udacity/self-driving-car-sim/releases).
+The EKF code will look open a WebSocket connection trying to reach to a data source, and that will be the Udacity [simulator](https://github.com/udacity/self-driving-car-sim/releases).
 Two different datasets can be simulated, and in both cases we should expect a good trajectory reconstruction.
 The following pictures show two screenshots from the simulator, for the final datapoint in both datasets.

 Final Screenshot - Dataset 1    |  Final Screenshot - Dataset 2